Mxyuki/AMQ-Scripts/README.md

 # AMQ DM Save

-AMQ DM Save is a script that save the last 5 messages sent in dm of everyone who sent you a message or at who you sent a message.
+AMQ DM Save is a script that save the last messages sent in dm of everyone who sent you a message or at who you sent a message.

 The saved DM will appear when you Get or Send a message to this person.

+To change the number of saved DM just change the value of `numberSaved` to the number of dm you want saved + 1.

 # AMQ Change Picture